sang-jpeg/SeniorProject/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is fully owned and copyrighted by Sang Brian - please reach out ot him for any licensing